Description

 'The Drawdown Duration is the length of any peak to peak period, or the time between new equity highs.
 The Avg Drawdown Duration is the average amount of time an investment has seen between peaks (equity highs), or in other terms the average of time under water of all drawdowns.
 So in contrast to the Maximum duration it does not measure only one drawdown event but calculates the average of all.'

-• The average time in days below previous high water mark over 5 years of VanEck Oil Refiners ETF is 101 days, which is lower, thus better compared to the benchmark SPY (120 days) in the same period.
+• Looking at the average days below previous high of 120 days in the last 5 years of VanEck Oil Refiners ETF, we see it is relatively larger, thus worse in comparison to the benchmark SPY (120 days)

-• Compared with SPY (47 days) in the period of the last 3 years, the average days below previous high of 93 days is larger, thus worse.
+• Compared with SPY (21 days) in the period of the last 3 years, the average time in days below previous high water mark of 126 days is greater, thus worse.

 Performance (YTD)